 Europe was rife with malaria until the middle of the 20th century but Spain made great efforts to clear its wetlands where the problem was endemic and in 1964 malaria was declared to be eradicated from the country.

-However, mosquito bites aren’t just a painful nuisance, they can pass on serious diseases such as yellow fever, encephalitis and malaria to both humans and animals.
+Mosquito bites aren’t just a painful nuisance, they can pass on serious diseases to both humans and animals.
 Read more about Mosquitos HERE

 Biting Midges – No-See-Ums